ember-learn/ember-blog/source/2019-12-31-countdown-to-the-new-year.md

 2. `ember-cli-inject-live-reload` is possibly my favorite developer-friendly feature of Ember.
 I make changes, and my local developer instance live reloads, with no setup required from me.
 I’ll say that again - no setup required from me.
 Absolute bliss.
 3. lint, lint, and lint some more - the most developer-friendly thing that Ember provides is a robust set of linters.
 There are a lot of ways apps can get things wrong, but Ember does what it can for preventable issues. `ember-template-lint`, `eslint-plugin-ember`, and `ember-cli-eslint` are just a few of the ways we try to give you a well-lit path to success.

-When I stop to think about all of the things I used to have to do every time I set up a new application, I grow more grateful for the ways Ember makes it easier to focus on what my app should do, and not all the tedium that can so easily waste developer productivity through human error on tiny details.
+When I stop to think about all of the things I used to have to do every time I set up a new application, I grow more grateful for the ways Ember makes it easier to focus on what my app should do, and not all the tedium that can so quickly waste developer productivity through human error on tiny details.

 On top of all of this, the [recent release of the Octane edition of Ember](https://blog.emberjs.com/2019/12/20/octane-is-here.html) means that now is the perfect time to give Ember a try, no matter what your skill level.
 [EmberObserver](https://emberobserver.com/) is still the go-to place for pre-evaluating Ember addons, and the [community chat server](https://discord.gg/emberjs) is a perfect spot for getting help and advice if you need it- or have some to share!